History of Palermo FC: New ownerships, financial issues and Serie B exclusion (2018–2019)

-For the 2018–19 Serie B season, Palermo found themselves forced to sell a number of players due to financial issues, with Antonino La Gumina sold to Empoli for a reported fee of €9m and Igor Coronado to Sharjah FC for €6m.
+For the 2018–19 Serie B season, Palermo found themselves forced to sell a number of players due to financial issues, with Antonino La Gumina sold to Empoli for a reported fee of €9m and Igor Coronado to Sharjah for €6m.
 With Tedino reappointed as head coach, Zamparini also decided to rehire Rino Foschi as director of football for a third time, and Giammarva resigning from his chairman post on 8 August 2018.
 On 26 September 2018, Tedino was sacked for a second time, and again replaced by Stellone.
 On 24 October 2018, Raffaello Follieri's attempt to buy the club from Zamparini's hands collapsed.

 On 22 November 2018, the club formally confirmed a takeover agreement between Zamparini and an undisclosed investor.
 On 1 December, Zamparini confirmed the sale of the club to an unnamed London company for the "symbolic" price of €10 (£8.75).
 The takeover by Sport Capital Group Investments Ltd. was officially formalized on 29 December 2018, with English businessman Clive Richardson, head of the new group, being named as new club chairman.
 In January 2019, the parent company, Sport Capital Group Investments was acquired by a listed company of NEX Exchange: Sport Capital Group plc, for a nominal fee.